BenjiJackson1/startup/notes.md

 types of the different sections, and then assigning specific details to those references.
 Using CSS I can add color, font type, font size, animation and more formatting.

+## CSS Simon
+Through the process of uploading the Simon CSS File I learned more about the structure generally found in applications that have CSS.
+Each html file has an associated CSS file that typically matches the name with the .css prefix.

 ## 5. JavaScript Notes

 ### JavaScript DOM